Maxthegreat99/Pinger/README.md

 ## User Instructions
 ### Commands and Usage
-- `/pingreload` - reloads the plugin's configs, requires the `pinger.reload` perm to use.
+- `/pingreload` - Reloads the plugin's configurations.
+Requires the `pinger.reload` permission to use.
-- `/pingenable` - enables/disables the plugin, requires the `pinger.enable` perm to use.
+- `/pingenable` - Enables or disables the plugin.
+Requires the `pinger.enable` permission to use.

 ### Configs
-- `Enabled` - Whether or not the plugin is enabled.
+- `Enabled` - Determines whether the plugin is enabled or not.
-- `PingRequirementType` - The way the plugin shall check for if it should ping the server's players or not, its value can only be one of these: `PlayersAlive`,`PlayersDead`, `PercentageAlive`.
+- `PingRequirementType` - Specifies how the plugin checks if it should ping the server's players.
+Valid options are: `PlayersAlive`, `PlayersDead`, and `PercentageAlive`.
-- `PingRequirementValue` - the value associated with the RequirementType, for instance if the value is `5` PingRequirementType is `PlayersAlive` it will ping the players once there are 5 or less players left alive, for `PlayersDead` it will be 5 or more dead and for `PercentageAlive` it will be **50% or less** left alive, this means that when the type is PercentageAlive, the value should only be between 1 and 10.
+- `PingRequirementValue` - The associated value for the `PingRequirementType`.
+For example, if the value is `5` and the `PingRequirementType` is `PlayersAlive`, the plugin will ping the players when there are `5` or fewer players left alive.
+If the `PingRequirementType` is `PlayersDead`, it will ping when there are `5` or more players dead.
+If the `PingRequirementType` is `PercentageAlive`, the value should be between `1` and `10`, a value of `5` would represent **50% or less** of players left alive.
 - `PingIntervalSec` - The time interval in seconds at which the plugin should ping the players.